Azure/iot-edge-v1/core/devdoc/gateway_requirements.md

 # Gateway Requirements

 ## Overview
-This is the higher level API to create and manage a gateway.
-Contained within a gateway is a message bus onto which any number of modules may be loaded.
-This gateway API is essentially a convenience layer facilitating the easy addition and removal of modules from the message bus.
+This is the higher level API to create and manage a gateway via a JSON configuration file.
+Modules are added to the gateway, and communication "links" are established between modules via a message broker.

 ## References